-The controls and indicator lights function as follows:
+The controls and indicators function as follows:

-Power switch - The power switch is used to turn system power on and off.
+Power switch-The Power switch is used to turn system power on and off.
 The off position is indicated by a 0; the on position is indicated by a 1.

-The power switch also functions as the system circuit breaker.
-In the event of a power surge, the breaker will trip, causing the power switch to return to the off position (0).
+The Power switch also functions as the system circuit breaker.
+In the event of a power surge, the breaker will trip, causing the Power switch to return to the off position (0).
 Turning the system on resets the circuit breaker.
-If the circuit breaker trips, wait one minute before turning on the system back on.
+If the circuit breaker trips, wait one minute before turning the system back on.